ravindUwU/firefox-refined-findbar/README.md

 before being added to `userChrome.css`.
 There are several ways to go about this,

-- **To use an online tool like [SassMeister](https://www.sassmeister.com/)**, copy the contents of [`refined-findbar.scss`](./src/refined-findbar.scss) to its SCSS pane, and override variables as necessary.
+- **To use an online tool like [SassMeister](https://www.sassmeister.com/)**, copy the contents of [`refined-findbar.scss`](./src/refined-findbar.scss) to its SCSS pane on the left-hand side, and override variables as necessary.
 The CSS transpilation will appear on the right-hand side; paste it in your `userChrome.css` file.

   ![](./img/sassmeister.png)